smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-connectivity.md

 > [!IMPORTANT]
 > This settings is location aware.
 It only applies when a computer is connected to the same DNS domain network it was connected to when the setting was refreshed on that computer.
 If a computer is connected to a DNS domain network other than the one it was connected to when the setting was refreshed, this setting doesn't apply.

-The Network Bridge allows users to create a layer 2 MAC bridge, enabling them to connect two or more network segements together.
+The Network Bridge allows users to create a layer 2 MAC bridge, enabling them to connect two or more network segments together.
 This connection appears in the Network Connections folder.

 If you disable this setting or don't configure it, the user will be able to create and modify the configuration of a Network Bridge.
 Enabling this setting doesn't remove an existing Network Bridge from the user's computer.
 <!-- ProhibitInstallationAndConfigurationOfNetworkBridge-Description-End -->